Noonan syndrome with multiple lentigines

 - Heart abnormalities, often without symptoms

-It is inherited in an autosomal dominant manner, which means that if one parent is affected there is a 50% chance that each child will be affected.
-About 70% of cases are inherited.
+Noonan syndrome with multiple lentigines is inherited in an autosomal dominant manner, which means that if one parent is affected there is a 50% chance that each child will be affected.
+About 70% of cases have a family history.
 The remainder are sporadic cases occurring from new mutations.

-The signs and symptoms experienced by people with LEOPARD syndrome vary greatly.
+The signs and symptoms experienced by people with Noonan syndrome with multiple lentigines vary greatly.
 Some patients may have a partial form of the syndrome and suffer mild symptoms while others with the full syndrome are more severely affected.

 - Cardiac abnormalities